-For all fish species under NPFC management, a harvest strategy (HS) including target/limit reference points (TRPs/LRPs), harvest control rules (HCRs), and Management Strategy Evaluation (MSE) should be introduced.
+For all fish species under NPFC management, a harvest strategy (HS) including target/limit reference points (TRPs/LRPs), harvest control rules (HCRs), and Management Strategy Evaluation (MSE) should be introduced based on result of stock assessment.

-Especially for Pacific saury, whose catch has been drastically decreasing in recent years, a HS and HCR that can maintain the stock at a sustainable level will firmly protect not only saury resources, but also the industries and employment related to it.

-As for squid, the catch in the North Pacific has been significantly reduced due to IUU fishing and other factors, yet the NPFC has not yet introduced even minimum standards, such as a Total Allowable Catch (TAC) for both Neon flying squid and Japanese flying squid.
+Especially for Chub Mackerel, whose catch has been drastically decreasing in recent years, a HS and HCR that can maintain the stock at a sustainable level will firmly protect not only the mackerel resources, but also the industries and employment related to it.
+As for squids, the catch in the North Pacific has been significantly reduced due to IUU fishing and other factors, yet the NPFC has not yet introduced even minimum standards, such as a Total Allowable Catch (TAC) for both Neon flying squid and Japanese flying squid.
 To prevent further decline of the stocks, it is essential to introduce robust fisheries management to address these shortcomings.